 The demands of modern onboard intelligence systems tend to exceed the capabilities of legacy intravehicular communication standards developed specifically for vehicular applications.
-Due to the unmet demand, the purely vehicular solutions (such as CAN bus, FlexRay, ARINC 429, MIL-STD-1553, etc) are being replaced by (or augmented with) alternatives built upon higher-performance conventional technologies originally developed for consumer or industrial applications.
+Due to these unmet demands, the purely vehicular solutions (such as CAN bus, FlexRay, ARINC 429, MIL-STD-1553, etc) are being replaced by (or augmented with) alternatives built upon higher-performance conventional technologies originally developed for consumer or industrial applications.
 Notable examples of such technology transfer are the AFDX bus for modern avionics (ARINC 664; widely used in modern airliners and spacecraft) and the new AUTOSAR 17.03 extensions for high-performance automotive onboard networks; both of the standards are built on top of standard Ethernet (with some adjustments and limitations) with support for the conventional IP stack.

 Despite being based on the same underlying technology (commodity Ethernet, copper cabling or fiber optics), standards tend to introduce various design trade-offs in an attempt to better suit their target applications.